-When you’re preparing for a USDA grant, or any USDA rural development program in 2025, one of the first hurdles you’ll face is the requirement for a USDA feasibility study.
+When you’re preparing for a USDA grant, or any USDA rural development program in 2026, one of the first hurdles you’ll face is the requirement for a USDA feasibility study.
 For many applicants, this report is not just another item on the checklist.
-It can be the key document that convinces decision-makers your project deserves funding.
+It is the definitive document that convinces federal underwriters and private lenders that your project is a viable investment in an increasingly complex economic landscape.

 At August Brown, we’ve spent years specializing in the preparation of USDA-compliant feasibility studies for clients across agriculture, renewable energy, food processing, and community development.
 We’ve seen firsthand how the quality of a feasibility study can make or break a USDA application.